 - Number of call minutes per day (showing point-to-point, ad hoc, and scheduled meeting calls)

 - Room systems with the greatest call usage

-The StarLeaf Portal can send email notifications about the state of hardware endpoints that are registered with the StarLeaf Cloud.
+The StarLeaf Portal can send email notifications about the state of hardware endpoints that are registered with the StarLeaf platform.
 For more information, refer to Email notifications.